Table of contents

 • after certain operations

-It is important that you only temporarily you should switch to a low-fiber diet.
+It is important that you only temporarily switch to a low-fiber light diet.
 Once the inflammation has calmed down or the procedure is over, fiber is beneficial again to ensure your long-term health and a functioning digestive system.
-Only in acute cases, when your body is overloaded, should you eat a low-fibre diet in the short term[14][15].
+Only in acute cases, when your body is overloaded, should you eat a low-fibre diet in the short term.1415

-You should focus primarily on light foods.
-Here are a few examples of a Low-fiber light diet:
+You should focus primarily on light food.
+Here are a few examples of low-fiber light diet:

 List of low-fiber foods (light diet)